 I’m sorry I didn’t realize how hard it was when I knew you, but I just didn’t understand.
 I wasn’t a mother yet and I’ve come to realize that people without kids like ours have no way of truly understanding.
 Sometimes they even blame us.
 I don’t understand why life is that way, but it is.
 It’s always up to us to stand up for ourselves.
 Our kids deserve the highest respect and so do we.

 Twenty years ago I became a lawyer because I was born to stand up for what was right and I was called to civil rights work.
 I thought that being a lawyer was the only way to do this work.
 I was mistaken, but I didn’t have any experience standing up for myself because I was born into a life of privilege.
 Much of my time has been spent practicing in the area of special education or navigating that system myself.
 Your case for your child was my very first.
 Regrettably, I don’t actually recall anything about your case or your child.
 I only remember you.
 That’s because my focus was off.
 I was focused on doing my job rather than focusing on your child.
 That was my mistake.
 What I remember about you was that you were a force and I also assumed you were crazy.
 I’m sorry for that.
 After I had my own kids I realized that you weren’t crazy and that you were just a mom like me.
 I’ve carried that with me every day and I want you to know that I bring it up every time I teach others about special education law.

 What I want you to know is that I am grateful for you.
-We parents all stand on the shoulders of giants and you are one of them.
+We parents all stand on the shoulders of giants and you had giant shoulders.
 You are a leader in every sense of the word.
 Thank you for leading the way with your determination and your passion.
 I am sure you never gave up.
-It made me a better lawyer, a better advocate, and a better mother.
+It made me a better lawyer, a better advocate, and most importantly a better mother.
 I am proud of myself in all of those aspects of my life.